cardinalcss/cardinalcss/README.md

 	.island {}

-An island is a content block that you want to appear raised from its surrounding area.
+An island is a content block that you want to appear raised above its surrounding area.

 ### Wells

 	.well {}

-A well is a content block that you want to appear sunken from its surrounding area.
+A well is a content block that you want to appear sunken underneath its surrounding area.

-## <a name="prompts"></a> Prompts
+## <a name="main"></a> Main

-By default, Cardinal includes two small prompts: one that shows up for users who have Javascript disabled, and one for the IE6 Chrome Frame.
-These are hidden by default unless the user has Javascript disabled, or is using IE6 and below.
+This is where you put all of your uber-clever styles for your application/website/whatever!

 ## <a name="helpers"></a> Helpers

-A bunch of helpers from the fantastic [HTML5 Boilerplate](http://cbrac.co/Zt9YqM) are used here, along with some custom helpers for quick text alignment, margins, paddings, and floats.
+A bunch of helpers from the fantastic [HTML5 Boilerplate](http://cbrac.co/Zt9YqM) are included here, along with some custom helpers for floats, margins, paddings, and text alignment.

 	/* Floats */
 	.float_left  { float: left;  }